Skip to navigation Skip to content

 1

-Greg's permanent home is at Plenty located 35km from Melbourne University where Greg studies.
+Greg's permanent home is at Plenty located 35km from the university where Greg studies.
 Greg takes 15 minutes to walk to the bus stop then 20 minutes on the bus to the train station.
 Greg waits 5 minutes then travels 35 minutes on the train to Flinders Street station.
-Greg then catches a tram which takes 15 minutes to arrive at Melbourne University.
+Greg then catches a tram which takes 15 minutes to arrive at the university.
 The walk from the tram takes 10 minutes to the School of Humanities block for classes.

 The travelling time from Greg's home to classes takes 100 minutes which includes all walking, waiting, and travel.